timothycrosley/deprecated.pies/README.md

 everything possible the developer is using the Python 3 compatible versions included with Python 2.6+, whereas six tries to maintain compatibility with Python 2.4 - leading to many more overrides and further into different language territory.
-Additionally, as stated above, where possible pies tries to enable you to not have to change syntax at all - pass including the import.
+Additionally, as stated above, where possible pies tries to enable you to not have to change syntax at all.

 Integrating pies into your diet
 ======================